ManiMatter/decluttarr/README.md

 Decluttarr keeps the radarr & sonarr queue free of stalled / redundant downloads.

 Feature overview:
+- Automatically delete downloads that are stuck downloading metadata (& trigger download from another source)
-- Automatically delete failed downloads
+- Automatically delete failed downloads (& trigger download from another source)
 - Automatically delete downloads belonging to Movies/TV shows that have been deleted in the meantime ('Orphan downloads')
 - Automatically delete stalled downloads, after they have been found to be stalled multiple times in a row
-- Automatically delete downloads that are stuck downloading metadata
 - Automatically delete downloads belonging to Movies/TV shows that are unmonitored

 You may run this locally by launch main.py, or by mounting it inside a docker container.